Starting our Bordeaux wine education

 I saved my menu, so I can tell you my meal included some white sardines, filet of sole, mushrooms, and leeks (sounds so boring like this).
 I went the little bit adventurous route and selected the sweetbreads, which I had never tried.
 My husband stuck with duck breast.

-Desserts included ice creams served in form of the signature canelé.
+Desserts included ice creams served in the shape of the signature canelé.
 I was so full but I think I still ate every bite.

 Everything was deliciously prepared and presented.
 The service was impeccable.
 I might have had one of my favorite white wines I have ever had.
 I snapped a picture of the bottle but it's unlikely that I would find it again, or want to pay for it if I did.